forcedotcom/salesforcedx-vscode/docs/_articles/en/einstein/einstein-setup.md

 VS Code releases a new version each month with new features and important bug fixes.
 You must be on VS Code Version 1.76 or higher to run the Einstein for Developers extension.
 You can manually check for updates from **Help** **> Check for Updates** on Linux and Windows or **Code > Check for Updates** on macOS.

-## Get Started with Einstein for Developers
+## Install Einstein for Developers Extensions

 A developer with access to an org enabled for Einstein for Developers can install the Einstein for Developers extensions in VS Code, connect to org and start using the extension.

-## Install Einstein for Developers Extensions

 To use Einstein for Developerslocally, first install Salesforce Extensions and Salesforce CLI on your desktop.